 ARFID is characterized by an aversion to eating.
 People who have ARFID may avoid eating because they fear vomiting or choking.
 They may also be disgusted by certain food textures, colors, appearances, and smells.
 As a result, they tend to have a very limited diet.
 Here’s how parents who have kids who have ARFID describe their child’s symptoms:

-“She began making proclamations about food that she used to eat but just said she didn’t eat anymore: I don’t eat chicken, I don’t eat peas, broccoli, casserole.
+“She began making proclamations about food that she used to eat but just said she didn’t eat anymore.
+I don’t eat chicken, I don’t eat peas, broccoli, casserole.
 Her lunch box started to come home full every day.
-When she stopped eating every other filling on her sandwich except tomato sauce or jam, I got worried.” – Anonymous mom of a daughter
+She stopped eating every other filling on her sandwich except tomato sauce or jam.” – Anonymous mom of a daughter

-“He had an extremely limited diet that progressively got worse year after year and developed an inability to eat in social situations, with friends, school camps, etc. He has high levels of anxiety around food and rigid food rules around color, shape, texture, and brands.” – Kelly
+“He had an extremely limited diet that progressively got worse year after year.
+It developed an inability to eat in social situations, with friends, school camps, etc. There are also high levels of anxiety around food and rigid food rules around color, shape, texture, and brands.” – Kelly

-“He refuses foods based on sensory characteristics, has a fear of food, a hatred of food and food smells, and social anxiety around food.
-He throws up if he experiences an unsafe taste or texture.
+“He refuses foods based on sensory characteristics.
+There’s also a fear of food, a hatred of food and food smells, and social anxiety around food.
+Sometimes he throws up if he experiences an unsafe taste or texture.
 He has a severely limited diet and is basically surviving on milk and baby biscuits/snacks.”
 Issac’s Mum

 “A lot of it doesn’t make sense.
 You worry about them a lot.
 I despaired a lot in the beginning.” – Anonymous

-“When we heard about ARFID, we dismissed it because it usually is connected with people who have a fear of choking or some other fear surrounding the act of eating.
-Once we found out that it can include kids who only eat certain colors, textures, brands, etc. without any reason at all, we realized that she fit into this mold and was not simply a “picky eater that will grow out of it”.” – Brenda
+“When we heard about ARFID, we dismissed it.
+We thought it was people who have a fear of choking or some other fear surrounding the act of eating.
+Then we found out that it can include kids who only eat certain colors, textures, brands, etc. We realized that she fit into this mould.
+She was not simply a “picky eater that will grow out of it.” – Brenda

-People who have ARFID typically resist trying new foods and worry extensively about getting sick as a result of eating particular foods.
+People who have ARFID typically resist trying new foods.
+They worry extensively about getting sick as a result of eating particular foods.
 Here’s what parents who have kids who have ARFID have to say about what it looks like: